conda-forge/r-cpp11-feedstock/README.md

 Installing r-cpp11
 ==================

-Installing `r-cpp11` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `r-cpp11` from the `conda-forge/label/rcpp11_dev` channel can be achieved by adding `conda-forge/label/rcpp11_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/rcpp11_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `r-cpp11` can be installed with `conda`:
+Once the `conda-forge/label/rcpp11_dev` channel has been enabled, `r-cpp11` can be installed with `conda`:

 ```
 conda install r-cpp11